mcoblenz/Obsidian/solidity_user_guide/source/tutorial/states1.rst

     State state; // this field is always either State.On or State.Off }

 Sometimes, fields should be available only within certain states.
+For example, it doesn't make sense to refer to ``brightness`` when the switch is off.
 To implement this, use assertions.
 For example:

 ::